Hahnemann Medical College and the History of Homeopathic Medicine

 mission, from the early 1800s into the late 1900s.

 Hahnemann University’s long history began in 1848 with the founding of the Homeopathic Medical College of Pennsylvania.
-The institution evolved in many ways, eventually becoming Hahnemann University and, later, the Drexel University College of Medicine.
+The institution evolved in many ways, first as the Hahnemann Medical College of Philadelphia in 1869, eventually Hahnemann University in 1981, and finally, the Drexel University College of Medicine in 2002.
 In the mid- to late-twentieth century, with the decline of homeopathy, Hahnemann re-invented itself as a nationally known academic medical center with prominence in cardiac surgery and cardiology, oncology, transplantation, training of non-physician health professionals, community health, and community mental health.
 This expertise led to many firsts for Hahnemann, including international advances in cardiac surgery.

 The collections reflect the history of the institution as a medical school and hospital, with materials dating from the 16th century to the present, and an emphasis on institutional records.
 College and Hospital records date from the early 1800s, including the North American Academy of the Homeopathic Healing Arts (Allentown, PA, 1835), and related organizations such as the Hahnemann Alumni Association, Nurses' Alumnae Association, Hahnemann Hospital Association, various affiliated institutes and hospitals, and several early homeopathic societies.

 The history of homeopathy in the United States can be researched through records of the schools, homeopathic organizations and businesses, and the papers of homeopathic practitioners and students.
 Because of the formative role played by the school in teaching the system of

 homeopathic medicine, the early records in particular reflect the history of

 The institution’s post-homeopathy period of academic and scientific growth is reflected in both college and hospital records.

 Search and browse collection abstracts and finding aid descriptions.